byuitechops/BYUI-Canvas-Admin-Tools/scripts/blueprintAssociations/ProjectCaptureDocBlueprintAssociations.md

 ## Background

 Something that Corey often had to do was go from a blueprint course to the courses associated to the blueprint.
 The parent course would list its children courses, but there wasn't an easy way to get to them.
-He requested something that would make the names of each course in that list a link to the course.
+He requested something that would make the names of each course in that list also be a link to that course.

 -----